By Brad Withrow-Robinson, OSU Forestry & Natural Resources Extension – Benton, Linn & Polk Counties

 Annual weeds and seedling perennials (as in a new plantation) are easily controlled with glyphosate, any time they are actively growing and still small, if possible.
 The problem here is that this is often when young tree seedlings are also actively growing, and at their most susceptible to spray damage.

 Knowing something about how an herbicide works helps you choose the right one(s) to use, and time your application to be effective (meaning killing the weeds but NOT killing your seedlings).
-I’ll be back another time with more on foliar herbicides.
+Read the second part of the series, Understanding foliar herbicides-part 2.